afcondon/purescript-d3v4/README.md

 * ADTs for the polymorphic parameter types with resulting explicit representation in the DSL
 * purescript-eff-functions to wrap all the underlying calls (instead of easy-ffi)

+### Installing and running

+* Clone repo
+* npm install
+* bower install
+* npm run build
+* npm run
+* npm run example-five-circles
+* npm run example-gupIII
+* npm run example-barchart
+* npm run example-forcelayout
+* npm run example-default

+If you serve http from the examples directory you should be able to see all five of these simple demos run now.

 ### Further thoughts

 D3 encodes a _wealth_ of domain specific information about data visualization that is the fruit of both creator Mike Bostock's previous visualization libraries and, also, the extraordinarily rich eco-system of users that it has accumulated.